NIGK17014U Coastal Geoscience

 Type of assessment details

 The written assignment is prepared during the course and must be handed in prior to the exam week.
-The oral exam uses the written assignment as its point of departure.
+The oral exam uses the written assignment as its point of departure and is without preparation.
 It includes the titles listed in the officially approved reading list.
 A combined grade is given after the oral examination.

 Aid